fengxia41103/myblog/content/dev/uml.md

 ## problems

-Any description of the what the client is trying to do or what they want.
+Any description of what the client is trying to do or what they want.
 There is no restriction at all.
 What comes out of it are:

 1. requirement